xyb3rt/acme.vim/README.md

 	goes to the specified position in the file.
 This is useful for error messages and other grep-like output.

-	Additionally, like in Plan 9 acme, if the item cannot be opend, all its occurences are highlighted and right-clicking a match goes to the next.

 	Items can also be opened with the `O` command.

 * Execute external commands with the middle mouse button: